Berkana BodyWorks

 SHOULDER PROBLEMS

 The shoulder is prone to a variety of problems that can give you pain and limit your range of motion.
 Many of these are caused simply by wear and tear.
 For example, a common injury is tendinitis of one of the rotator cuff muscles called the supraspinatus.
 Through poor posture or overuse, the tendon becomes inflamed and painful.
-When the bursa (fluid sac that cushions the joint) becomes inflamed, you develop what is known as bursitis.
+When the bursa (a fluid sac that cushions the joint) becomes inflamed, you develop what is known as bursitis.
 This can be extremely painful (ask Sharyl).

 Trigger points, small knots in the muscles, are very common around the shoulder and can refer pain and tenderness into the muscles or joints.
 The referred pain cam mimic other shoulder problems like tendinitis and frozen shoulder.